-All students are required to complete a full-year, pre-doctoral internship.
+All students are required to complete a pre-doctoral internship equivalent to one full year (i.e., one year full-time or two years half-time).
 Students are strongly encouraged to seek their internship at one of the APA-approved and/or APPIC-member sites.
 The internship is considered the culmination of graduate clinical training in the Psy.D. program at Appalachian State University.
 It is scheduled to occur during the fifth year, yet part-time, multiyear internships are possible.
 Please note that a doctoral degree will not be awarded until all program requirements, including completion of the pre-doctoral internship, have been satisfied.
 Successful completion of an internship requires a letter from the Director of Training at the internship site or a copy of a completion certificate/diploma.